lulav/LRS_Documentation/docs_citros_web/simulations/sim_run_screen.md

 ![png](img/run0.png "Run page")

 1. **Understanding Simulation Info**

-   - View the Simulation Info to comprehend the specifics and context of the simulation whose logs are being viewed.
+   View the Simulation Info to comprehend the specifics and context of the simulation whose logs are being viewed.

 2. **Viewing and Analyzing the Simulation Log**

-   - Review the detailed Simulation Log in the center of the page for a comprehensive view of all messages and data logged during the simulation.
+   Review the detailed Simulation Log in the center of the page for a comprehensive view of all messages and data logged during the simulation.

-   - Analyze the logs to understand the simulation’s progression, identify potential issues, or extract data for further analysis and reporting.
+   Analyze the logs to understand the simulation’s progression, identify potential issues, or extract data for further analysis and reporting.
-   - Search/Filter logs if possible, to pinpoint specific events, messages, or timeframes of interest.

 3. **Monitoring and Utilizing Status Info**

-   - Monitor the Status Info section on the right to keep track of the simulation’s ongoing status and progression.
+   Monitor the Status Info section on the right to keep track of the simulation’s ongoing status and progression.
-   - Review the most recent status message at the top, and peruse previous messages to understand the historical progression of the simulation status.
+   Review the most recent status message at the top, and peruse previous messages to understand the historical progression of the simulation status.
-   - Use the status messages for quick insights into the simulation's health, state, and any noteworthy events or issues.
+   Use the status messages for quick insights into the simulation's health, state, and any noteworthy events or issues.

 3. **Managing and Troubleshooting Simulations**

-   - Leverage the detailed simulation log for deep dives into the simulation's behavior, identifying issues, or validating expected actions and outcomes.
+   Leverage the detailed simulation log for deep dives into the simulation's behavior, identifying issues, or validating expected actions and outcomes.
-   - Utilize the status messages to quickly identify and respond to any issues, changes, or milestones during the simulation.
+   Utilize the status messages to quickly identify and respond to any issues, changes, or milestones during the simulation.
-   - Document or export logs and status messages for record-keeping, reporting, or sharing with other stakeholders.
+   Document or export logs and status messages for record-keeping, reporting, or sharing with other stakeholders.